Prajwalhr02/car-game/README.md

-# Car Game - Dr. Driving Inspired
+# car_game - Dr. Driving Inspired

-This is a Python-based car game inspired by the popular mobile game Dr. Driving.
+This is a Python-based car_game inspired by the popular mobile game Dr. Driving.
 The goal is to create a simple yet engaging driving game where players can control a car, navigate through obstacles, and achieve objectives.

 ## Features (Planned)
 - Basic car movement (forward, backward, left, right).